Brandenburg-class battleship: Main battery

 The Brandenburg-class battleships carried a battery of six 28 cm guns of two different calibers; the forward and aft turrets mounted 40-caliber guns while the amidships turret required the use of shorter 35-caliber guns to allow the turret to rotate.
 The turrets consisted of a rotating platform that held the guns, protected by an armored barbette on all sides.
-An armored hood with curved sides above the barbette protected the guns and crews, but the shape of the hood necessitated large openings through which to raise and depress the guns, which proved to be a liability since enemy shells could enter through them, as happened to Barbaros Hayreddin (ex-Kurfürst Friedrich Wilhelm) in 1913.
+An armored hood with curved sides above the barbette protected the guns and crews, but the curved shape of the front of the hood necessitated large openings through which to raise and depress the guns, which proved to be a liability since enemy shells could enter through them, as happened to Barbaros Hayreddin (ex-Kurfürst Friedrich Wilhelm) in 1913.

 The 35-caliber guns had a muzzle velocity of 685 m/s, while the longer guns had a velocity of 715 m/s; the differing velocities produced different ballistics, but the designers were not concerned with the problem, owing to the short ranges at which the ships were expected to fight and the primitive state of fire control in the 1880s.
 Propellant charges consisted of brown powder.
 Both types of guns used the same C/92 barbette mount that allowed for depression to −4 degrees and elevation to 25 degrees.
 The 35-caliber guns had a maximum range of 11450 m, while the higher velocity of the longer guns increased their range to 15090 m.

 The turrets were hydraulically operated and required the rotating gun houses to return to the centerline to reload the guns.
 In their original configuration, the guns had a rate of fire of one shot every three minutes, but after their refits in the early 1900s, the ships' loading equipment was modernized to improve the rate to one shot per minute.
 Ammunition magazines stored a total of 352 shells; these were 240 kg projectiles that had a 56.6 kg bursting charge.